lumeland/lume.land/docs/creating-pages/layouts.md

 ---
 title: Layouts
-description: Using layouts in Lume
+description: Set the layouts to render the pages
 order: 3
 ---